 And if you don’t put enough thought into the right distribution channels, that’s exactly what’s going to happen, no one’s going to see it.

 Beyond picking the right channel, it’s also about knowing what works best for each channel.
 So without further ado, let’s examine the different channels available for getting your videos to your audience.

 The website of your company is often overlooked as a crucial platform for video distribution.
-Videos on your website increase traffic, increases dwell times, engages visitors, improves SERP rankings, and helps in boosting conversion rates.
+Videos on your website increase traffic, increase dwell times, engage visitors, improve SERP rankings, and help in boosting conversion rates.

 Let's take a look at each webpage on an average website and show you what videos work best.